Cookbook Collecting and Reviews

-Love and Knishes Jewish Cookbook Review - Collectibility
+Love and Knishes Jewish Cookbook Review

 I've decided to do my latest collectible cookbook review on a nice vintage cookbook called "Love and Knishes: An Irrepressible Guide to Jewish Cooking."
 Jewish cookbooks are one of the most popular niche categories of cookbooks at Cookbook Village online store.
 The book has some nice copy in the introduction chapter from the author advising those who want to know how to become a good Jewish cook to get invited to dinners from a Jewish friend and find out the way things should taste.
 The information rings true with me as I've tried to replicate some of my mother-in-laws wonderful Jewish dishes.